MichaelMerenciana/supermarket-product-matcher/README.md

 I initially attempted to scrape the AH website as well, but due to anti-bot measures I opted to use a publicly available dataset instead.

 The datasets used in this project are not included in the repository due to third-party data ownership and usage restrictions.
-The repository contains the code, pipeline, and sample files needed to understand and reproduce the workflow.
+The repository contains the code to reproduce the workflow.

 # Workflow